 As part of their training All NW CSC Fellows attend Climate Boot Camp, present and facilitate at the annual Northwest Climate Conference, and network and collaborate via the self-organized Early Career Climate Network, which was established by graduate fellows during the 2012 NW CSC Climate Boot Camp.

-To date 22 graduate students have received fellowships from the NW CSC, supporting work ranging in focus from evaluating the impacts of expanding ranges for invasive fish on native salmon to assessing likely climate impacts on transportation infrastructure.
-Currently the NW CSC funds 17 graduate student fellowships at its primary consortium partner institutions, including four at Oregon State University, nine at the University of Idaho and four at the University of Washington.
-See the graduate fellow profiles below for more information about the range of scientists supported through the NW CSC’s Graduate Fellow program.
+To date, 22 graduate students have received fellowships from the NW CSC, supporting work ranging from evaluating the impacts of expanding ranges for invasive fish on native salmon to assessing likely climate impacts on transportation infrastructure.
+See the graduate fellow profiles below for more information about the range of scientists supported through the NW CSC’s Graduate Fellowship program.